-First, obtain a fresh release of OpenCV from download page and extract it under a simple location like C:/OpenCV-2.4.6/
+First, obtain a fresh release of OpenCV from download page and extract it under a simple location like C:/OpenCV-2.4.6/.
+I am using version 2.4.6, but the steps are more or less the same for other versions.

 Now, we will define OpenCV as a user library in Eclipse, so we can reuse the configuration for any PRoject.
 Launch Eclipse and select Window –> Preferences from the menu.